SADOCKDOG/SADOCKDOG/autogpt_platform/README.md

 ### Running the System

-To run the AutoGPT Platform, follow these steps:
+To run the SADOCKDOG Platform, follow these steps:

 1. Clone this repository to your local machine and navigate to the `autogpt_platform` directory within the repository: